syncfusion-content/uwp-docs/uwp/SfCellGrid/Custom-Cell-Type.md

 To load the `SfCalendar` in the edit mode of a cell, create a new `SfCalendar` control in `OnCreateEditUIElement` method.
 In `OnInitializeDisplayElement` method, initialize the display UI element `TextBlock` which is to be loaded in the cell of SfCellGrid and in `OnInitializeEditElement` method, initialize the edit UI element `SfCalendar` which is to be loaded in the cell of SfCellGrid while in edit mode.
-Otherwise it will load the default display and edit UI element in the cells.

 When the edit UI element is loaded in the cell, `OnEditElementLoaded` event is invoked and focus is set to the UI element(SfCalendar).
 When the selected date in `SfCalendar` Control is changed, `SelectionChanged` event is invoked and set the selected date as value.
 The `GetControlValue` and `GetFormattedText` methods returns/updates the value and formatted text of the current rendered element(SfCalendar/TextBlock) in the cell.